Large Bakery Size Pistachio Cookies

 Instructions

-wash with cold water, drain again and chop; set aside. - Mix flour, baking powder and salt: set aside.
+wash with cold water, drain again, and chop; set aside. - Mix flour, baking powder, and salt: set aside.

-- Combine the butter, granulated sugar, light brown sugar, vanilla and instant pudding powder.
+- Combine the butter, granulated sugar, light brown sugar, vanilla, and instant pudding powder.
 Mix until smooth.

 - Stir in marshmallows.

-- Place in the refrigerator 30 minutes.
+- Place in the refrigerator for 30 minutes.

 - Bake 10-12 minutes.

-- Place in the refrigerator 1 hour.
+- Place in the refrigerator for 1 hour.

 What a unique recipe – so very interesting!